Frequently Asked Questions

 The first and foremost concern for health care professionals caring for critically ill patients is to do everything possible to save lives.
 The possibility of donation is only considered when all lifesaving efforts have failed.

-When an Organ and Tissue Donation Coordinator is preparing to speak with a family about donation, they will access the Ministry of Health database to see if their loved one was a registered donor.
+When a Specialist, Organ and Tissue Donation is preparing to speak with a family about donation, they will access the Ministry of Health database to see if their loved one was a registered donor.
 That information would be shared with the family and they would be asked to reaffirm that choice.
 Once consent is given, medical tests are completed to determine what organs and tissues are suitable for transplant.
 The organs are then matched with someone on the transplant wait list and surgery takes place in an operating room at the hospital.
 The entire donation process, from the time the family agrees to move forward with donation to recovery, typically takes about 36 to 48 hours to complete.

 It is Ontario Health (Trillium Gift of Life Network) practice to reaffirm an individual’s consent to donate with the family.
 In descending order of priority, the appropriate legal authority may be as follows: